nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Build_System.md

        CC "FOO -DFOO -DBAR=1" # Equals -DFOO -DBAR=1
    )
    ```
-2. For all macros added by mcux_add_configuration or mcux_add_macro, if there are the duplicated macro names without value, like `-DA -DA`, or with the same value, like `-DC=3 -DC=3`, only one macro will be kept.
+2. For all macros added by `mcux_add_configuration` or `mcux_add_macro`, if there are the duplicated macro names without value, like `-DA -DA`, or with the same value, like `-DC=3 -DC=3`, only one macro will be kept.
 If there are duplicated macro name with different values, build system will use the last one.
 3. If you want to set macro for assembler, c compiler and cpp compiler at the same time, there is an easy way to omit AS/CC/CX parameters:

    ```cmake